vchan2/vchan2.github.io/2020Calculus.md

 ### Homework

 Homework expectations: 30-40 minutes/day on average

+Homework for Thursday, Dec.
+17:
+  * Study for your test!

 Homework for Wednesday, Dec.
 16:
   * Finish the <a href="https://vchan2.github.io/2020Calculus/Ch5_Curve_sketch_matching.pdf"> class activity for December 14 (curve sketching) </a>